nilwes/Toit-Youtubesubs/README.md

 ```

 # Prerequisites
+This example requires that you have the Toit CLI installed.
+Visit the [Toit documentation page](https://docs.toit.io/getstarted/installation) for instructions on how to install this.

-This example requires Toit package toit-cert-roots and the driver for the HD44780 LCD controller.
+Also, you need Toit packages for `toit-cert-roots` and the driver for the HD44780 LCD controller.
 Install these Toit packages with
 ```sh
 toit pkg install github.com/toitware/toit-cert-roots toit pkg install github.com/nilwes/HD44780
 ```
+You'll find documentation for the `toit-cert-roots` package [here](https://pkg.toit.io/package/github.com%2Ftoitware%2Ftoit-cert-roots@v1.0.0) and for the HD44780 driver [here](https://pkg.toit.io/package/github.com%2Fnilwes%2FHD44780@v1.1.0).

-Visit pkt.toit.io for more packages
+Visit [pkg.toit.io](https://pkg.toit.io/) for more packages.

 # Steps